Calculate. Find. Develop.

 Develop.

-Combine in-silico and experimental data sets to perform modern drug development with Bayesian closed-loop optimisation.
+Combine in-silico and experimental data sets to perform modern R&D with Bayesian closed-loop optimisation.

 Learn about the MQS tool stack